ayaloglu/Data-modeling-engineering-analysis-SQL/README.md

 # Data-modeling-engineering-analysis-SQL

-## Performing Data Modeling, Data Engineering and Data Analysis using SQL and Pandas
+## Performing Data Modeling, Data Engineering and Data Analysis using SQL and Pandas to query employee information

 1. Create a new db in ```pgAdmin``` called "employee"